- Apply Yourself

-It's over.
-You are finally admitted to college.
-It might be time, you think, to kick back and take it easy.
-Big mistake!
+Congratulations!
+It's over!
+You have finally been admitted to college!
+You might think it's time to kick back and take it easy.
+Think again.

 Feeling like the best summer vacation ever is about to start?
-And it's only March?
-You are getting "senioritis," and it's a condition you don't want to catch.
+But you still have months of school ahead?
+You may be getting "senioritis."

-The Importance of Your Last Months in High School
+Your Last Months in High School are Important

 Colleges that accept you will look closely at your academic performance in the second half of your senior year.
 They want to know if you have the discipline and maturity to maintain—or even improve—your grades and to resist the temptation to kick back and rest on your laurels.
 You could end up wasting all your hard work in high school if you drop the ball during your last year—and especially your last term.